-Description: The medal is struck in bronze and depicts a bust of the Statue of Liberty on the obverse.
+Description: The medal is silver in color and depicts a bust of the Statue of Liberty on the obverse.
 The reverse has a space for the name and date of the recipient to be engraved.
 The medal is suspended from a gold ribbon and may be worn at any SAR event.